 Instructors at Big Bend use the Canvas learning management system to share online class materials.
 Some courses are taught entirely online.
-Instructors who teach face-to-face courses may use Canvas for sharing syllabi, accepting assignments, testing, grading, and sending messages.
+Instructors who teach face-to-face courses may use Canvas for sharing syllabi, accepting assignments, testing, grading, and sending messages or providing course content.
 Canvas is accessed through My Apps on the BBCC homepage.
-Log in using the stem of your Big Bend email address, which consists of your first initial, last name, and the last two digits of your school ID number (e.g., bwayne05); the password will be the same as for your school email and the other accounts found under My Apps.